Nigel Calder (Deceased)

 Stance on Climate Change

-According to Vanity Fair, "British science journalist Nigel Calder wrote that, by 2000, 'the much-advertised heating of the earth by the man-made carbon-dioxide "greenhouse" fails to occur; instead, there is renewed concern about cooling and an impending ice age'."
+According to Vanity Fair, Calder was featured in The Book of Predictions, a tome that included contributions from “various experts and psychics.”
+According to the article, “British science journalist Nigel Calder wrote that, by 2000, 'the much-advertised heating of the earth by the man-made carbon-dioxide “greenhouse” fails to occur; instead, there is renewed concern about cooling and an impending ice age'.”

 “Governments are trying to achieve unanimity by stifling any scientist who disagrees [with man-made global warming theory].
 Einstein could not have got funding under the present system.”